 Students who demonstrate a lack of effort in the classroom or who engage in disruptive behavior will work with their instructor(s) to resolve the situation.
 If inappropriate academic behavior persists, a conference may be held involving the student, the Director, and the Dean of the Academy.
 The Academy reserves the right to dismiss a student without refund for lack of effort or disruptive behavior in class.
 Parents will be responsible for any and all costs associated with early return home due to dismissal, including (if applicable) airfare, ground transportation to the airport, and staff expenses.

 In order for students to receive the full academic benefits of the Academy, they must remain on the campus for the entire one-week session.
 We believe strongly that completion of the whole program is a primary objective of attendance.
 While activities such as athletics, recitals, and scholastic competitions are worthwhile on their own, they divert students’ attention from a student’s ATSU-Truman Healthcare Academy classroom experience when they are in conflict.
 Because the academic experience is intensive, students are normally not able to “catch up” if they miss any class time.
 Because many class assignments employ group work, lab partners, and so forth, a student’s absence may also significantly impact the work of others.
 Students will not be permitted to leave the Truman State campus for activities not associated with the Academy.
 The only exceptions will be for medical or family emergencies as determined by the Dean.
-Students who leave the Academy for any other reason will not be allowed to return and they will not receive an evaluation or recognition for attending the Academy.
+Students who leave the Academy for any other reason will not be allowed to return.
 For a variety of reasons, including fairness in the application of this policy, appeals of this policy not grounded in medical or family emergencies will not be considered.

 Students may be dismissed from the program for any of the following reasons: